 According to a Gallup poll, B2B companies with high customer engagement scores have 34% higher profitability and 50% higher revenue and sales.
 Translation?
 Building meaningful relationships and showing your customers you care is positive for your company’s bottom line and for all parties involved.

 Why Customer Delight Matters

-With that in mind, here are dozens of ways to appreciate your customers and create a long and fruitful partnership.
+With that in mind, here are dozens of ways to appreciate your customers and create a long and fruitful partnership (even on a budget).

 Customer Appreciation on a Budget

 Getting to know your customers is both free and incredibly rewarding.
 When you talk to customers about things other than instructions and can connect on a deeper level, it makes a huge difference in the relationship.
 It also establishes more trust, helping the customer to feel that you have their best interest in mind.

 Send Handwritten Letters or Notes